classicfoo/notething/README.md

 X Capitalise the first word in line (excluding "T ", "N ", "X ", "C ", "M "), whitespace characters and "# ", "## " and "### ".
 Add this to the settings.
 T Find and replace dynamic line formattting to be updated right after replacement is done.
 T Make replace all the default when pressing enter
-	T Do we want to remove the alert after replacing all?
+	C Do we want to remove the alert after replacing all?
+No N Maybe make it so that left and right keys select the different buttons and pressing enter will depend on what button is selected.
-		N Maybe make it so that left and right keys select the different buttons and pressing enter will depend on what button is selected.
+	X Remember find and replace text across sessions
 T Make F5 and F6 more generic
 	T Make it so that user can define the date format and remember it

 ## Bugs
 X Tkcalendar doesn't open in centre of the screen straight away